-The Physics program aims to educate students to become professionals with in-depth knowledge and skills in science and mathematics to understand physical systems; to research, design and solve problems in physics and related disciplines; and to provide the foundation for graduate study and lifelong learning.
+Our engineering physics program aims to educate students to become professionals with in-depth knowledge and skills in mathematics, science and engineering to understand physical systems; to research, design and solve problems; and to provide the foundation for graduate study and lifelong learning.
 Our objective is to prepare graduates to be able to successfully pursue:

-Graduates of the Physics program at Tulane University will attain:
+Graduates of the Engineering Physics program at Tulane University will attain: